Introduction to Mortgage Credit Checks

 Your Credit History: Understanding UK Mortgage Credit Reference Agencies

-There are four main credit reference agencies in the UK which we delve into here:
+There are three main credit reference agencies in the UK, which we delve into here:

 1) Experian